dannysevere/DataRequests/README.md

 # Data Requests ETL and Visualization Project
-Data Requests were originally taken from a Sharepoint form but were recently tranferred to an Asana form.
-These forms are both dumped into an excel sheet, though with different formats, thus needing similar ETL structures but different processes.
+Data Requests were originally taken from a Sharepoint form but were recently tranferred to Asana.
+These forms are both dumped into an excel sheet but have different formats, thus needing similar ETL structures but different processes.
 A SQL Server Integration Services package facilitates these processes.
 First, a staging table is truncated and Second, data is copied from the excel file into the empty staging table.
-Next, an Upsert stored procedure is executed to load data into a production table for historical recording.
+Next, an Upsert stored procedure is executed to load the raw data into a production table for historical recording.
 The Upsert query merges the staging table [source] with the production table [target].
 Records that exist in staging but not production, are inserted.
 Records that exist in both, are checked at each field for any differences, if no differences are found, the record is ignored, if found, the record is updated in production.
 Two triggers exist that will send the updated or inserted records into an AUDIT table.
 The staging table is truncated and the records that exist in the audit table are copied back into the staging, so that staging only includes 'new' data.
 The audit table is truncated.